ADVOCATES FOR PROPERTY AUCTION IN CHENNAI

 Banks do not enjoy profits on sale of auctioned property

 Banks cannot show profits in their books on sale of auctioned property.
-They can recover only their dues from sale of such property.
+They can recover only their dues from sale of such properties.
 If the bid amount is more than loan due, the remaining balance gets transferred to default borrower.

 Do your Home work and verify other legal aspects